 At the start of the year, it’s exciting to look ahead and make travel plans for the upcoming months.
 Maybe your New Year’s resolution was to go out and explore the world—or maybe you’re just hoping to escape the cold by traveling to a tropical destination.
 Whatever your plans, traveling can be challenging when you suffer from joint pain.
-Here are some tips from NEBH orthopedic surgeon Chris Sambaziotis, MD to make sure your pain doesn’t cause you or your loved one to miss out on your adventures.
+Here are some tips from NEBH orthopedic surgeons to make sure your pain doesn’t cause you or your loved one to miss out on your adventures.

 Keep your joint pain in mind when you’re booking your travel arrangements.
 A long flight might be hard on your back, hips, and knees, but connecting flights might mean having to switch terminals quickly.
 Make arrangements to ensure your comfort before you travel: